pushtechnology/diffusion-benchmark-suite/README.md

 #Diffusion Benchmark Suite
 ##Overview
-This project is a collection of synthetic benchmarks, or experiments, used to drive performance of the diffusion product.
+This project is a collection of synthetic benchmarks, or experiments, used to drive performance of the Diffusion product.
 Our framework consists of:

 * Ant scripts used to start/stop the Diffusion server (local/remote)
 * And scripts for packaging and deploying publishers (by copying .dar files into